jupytercalpoly/plyto/README.md

 # plyto
-Python Machine Learning Visualization Toolkit
+Python Visualization Toolkit for Machine Learning and Data Exploration

 ## Prerequisites for Model Visualization